DLR-RM/BlenderProc/_sources/examples/datasets/suncg_basic/README.md.txt

 This text based file describes one camera pose per line.
 The `file_format` describes how each line should be parsed (Here we use the format used by files created by `scn2cam`; `_` denotes values which should be skipped).

-It's also necessary here to specify a different `source_frame`, as `scn2cam` does not use the same coordinate frame as Blender.
+It's also necessary here to specify a different `world_frame_change`, as `scn2cam` does not use the same coordinate frame as Blender.

 In `default_cam_param` we set parameters which are the same across all cam poses:
 We change the `rotation/format`.
 This is necessary as rotations are specified via a forward vector in the camera file.